moodlehq/moodle-plugin-ci/doc/TravisFileExplained.md

   - moodle-plugin-ci codechecker
 # This step runs some light validation on the plugin file structure and code.
 Validation can be plugin specific.
   - moodle-plugin-ci validate
+# This step validates the HTML and Javascript in your Mustache templates.
+  - moodle-plugin-ci mustache
 # This step runs the PHPUnit tests of your plugin.
 If your plugin has PHPUnit tests,
 # then it is highly recommended that you keep this step.
   - moodle-plugin-ci phpunit